entrecode/ec.datamanager.js/readme.md

 - removed usage of `…/options` relation. using templated links directly. requires datamanager 0.7.0+
 - adds syncronous file helper on Assets
 - adds support for public permission checks
+- adds logout function for deleting and resetting a datamanager sdk instance.
 - bugfixes

 ### 0.6.3